Disability/ Inclusive Dance

 We aim to breakdown barriers in the world of cheerdance/ hip-hop competitive dance sport.
 We aim for the participants to gain life, social and communication skills with added value of improving their overall health and wellbeing.

 DAZL has a commitment to providing an inclusive dance offer within schools and community dance groups across the city, DAZL is member of the Include Network (hosted Leeds City Councils Art-Forms) which draws together representatives from arts and cultural organisations across the city who have an interest in arts and disability.
 The network aims to share good practice and increase arts opportunities for children and young people with additional needs. please click here for more information.

-Many DAZL session have young people who have learning difficulties but who are able bodied working with other young people who have no disability so please ask for information.
-In 2017 we will be launching our very first community Cheerdance Team part of the DAZL Diamonds which will be for young people with disabilities.
-They will be involved in many of the same events/ galas of the DAZL Diamonds and DAZL Inspire non disabled teams.
+Many DAZL session have young people who have learning difficulty but able bodied working with other young people who have no disability so please ask for information.

-The dance provision at John Jamieson SILC Leeds sees DAZL delivering lunchtime and afternoon session at the school since September 2011.
-The young people’s response to cheerdance has been outstanding, they have become more confident through performances and sharing’s to staff and parents improving the learner’s health and well-being.
-The young people have been involved in many high profiled event such as the Para-Olympic touch, Queens Diamond Jubilee Celebrations.
+Since 2011 we have delivered dance at the school.
+The young people’s response to cheerdance and streetdance has been outstanding, they have become more confident through performances and sharing’s to staff and parents including high profile events such as the Para-Olympic touch, Queens Diamond Jubilee Celebrations.
 This has improved the learner’s health and well-being.

 Excellent team, Sessions always lively & engaging.
 Fantastic rapport with kids and they love the cheerdance Rachel Potts – John Jamieson SILC